 Item 3rd, I give to my daughter Esther Garner a negro boy by the name of Bryant.

-Item 4th, I will all the balance of my negroes to wit.
-Toni, Liza,, Levi and Jim together with my Stock Crops & Provisions are to be sold by my executors and after paying my just debts, Funeral expenses etc the balance of the money from the sale of said property to be equally divided among all my children and lastly I appoint my son Jesse B Quinn and my son-in-law John Maxwell my true and lawful executors to manage then any last will and testament all of which hereunto subscribe myself.
+Item 4th, I will all the balance of my negroes, to wit: Toni, Liza, Levi, and Jim, together with my stock, crops, and provisions, to be sold by my executors.
+After paying my just debts and funeral expenses, the balance of the money from the sale of said property shall be equally divided among all my children.
+Lastly, I appoint my son Jesse B. Quinn and my son-in-law John Maxwell as my true and lawful executors to manage my Last Will and Testament, honoring the Quinn family history to which I hereby subscribe myself.

 Susan Jernigan Quinn 10-22-1799 to 2/27/1854